London Student Life

-- Centre for Analysis of Social Exclusion (CASE)
+- Centre for the Economics of Education (CEE)

 - Centre for the Analysis of Time Series (CATS)

-- Centre for Philosophy of Natural and Social Science (CPNSS)
+- Centre for Analysis of Risk and Regulation (CARR)

 LSE has one of the most prestigious public events programmes in the world.
 Past speakers have included: Nelson Mandela, Dmitry Medvedev, Bill Clinton, Angela Merkel, Tony Blair, Gordon Brown and David Cameron.Video recordings of many of these talks can be found on the LSE Youtube channel and on LSE's Podcasts and Videos webpage.